This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Here’s how much 1982-D bronze small date pennies are worth:

 - The two 1982-D bronze small-date Lincoln cents that have sold to date are both in About Uncirculated condition.
-The first example of this transitional error sold for $18,800 in 2017 while the second took $8,400 in 2019.
+The first example of this transitional error sold for $18,800 in 2017 while the second sold for $8,400 in 2019.
 If others turn up in similar condition, they could be worth anywhere from $5,000 to $10,000 or more.

 There are 8 other major types of 1982 pennies: